 The label of this sherry says Rich Oloroso abocado.
 Abocado means smooth and it usually indicates that the (originally dry) Oloroso wine has been sweetened by the addition of some Pedro Ximénez after maturation.
-In this case however, it indicates that the fermentation wasn’t completed – during the fermentation process, the must was strengthened to around seventeen degrees in order to retain part of its natural sugars.
+In this case however, it indicates that the grapes were partly dried in the sun before pressing (soleo) and that the fermentation wasn’t completed – during the fermentation process, the must was strengthened to around seventeen degrees in order to retain part of its natural sugars.
 These partially fermented wines will develop into a kind of naturally sweet Oloroso (or a kind of Port wine if you like, which is made in the same way).

 Oloroso abocado Añada 1997

 Nose: intense dried fruits (especially figs and dates) with a particular aroma of toasted wood and even freshly laid tar.
 Sultanas and toffee.
 Candied orange.
 Whiffs of eucalyptus, floral honey and damp cellars.
 Hints of herbal syrup.
 Rather great.

 Mouth: Sweet, but not sticky in any way, it feels very natural.
 Surprisingly spicy as well.
 Mainly pepper.
 Hints of ripe tropical fruits and molasses.
 Honey coated nuts.
 Toasted bread.
 Hints of cedar oak, walnut cake, cocoa and an overwhelming peppery / gingery warmth in the finish.

 Availability: difficult to find, especially outside of Spain.
 Around €25-30 for a 50cl bottle.

 Summary: An excellent wine, a bit of a hybrid between Oloroso, Pedro Ximénez and Port wine.
 Some unique aromas on the nose and a firm spicy edge on the palate.
 Very complex yet so easy to drink!
 Recommended.